AmoebeLabs/material3-themes-manual/docs/basics/m3-dynamic-color.md

 ##:material-home-floor-3: Material 3 dynamic colors...

-User-generated color schemes integrate with Android apps that use the M3 color system.
+User-generated color schemes are an important feature of the M3 color system.
 The example below demonstrates how user-generated colors can be created and then manifest in a UI.

 ###:material-home-floor-3: Color from user wallpaper
 A user’s wallpaper selection is the basis for the color extraction algorithm to build a color scheme that’s applied across a user's device and any apps that accept dynamic color.